soboapps/LottoRandomGen/README.md

 # LottoRandomGen
-Generate all Possible Combinations for Pick 3, Pick 4 and Pick 5 numbers
+Generate all Possible Combinations for Pick 3, Pick 4 and Pick 5 numbers based on Numbers provided